gatariee/Winton/README.md

 ![Winton](https://i.imgur.com/Pmrv5t7.png)

 <div align="center">
-<h1>WintonC2</h1>
+<h1>Winton</h1>

 <i>Yet another Command and Control (C2) framework written in Go</i>
 </div>

 I wrote this to learn more about C2 internals, OPSEC considerations in beacon and to learn Golang _(i still can't get function imports to work)_.

-> 🐒 WintonC2 was designed solely for educational purposes, and is still in early stages of development and may be unstable.
+> 🐒 Winton was designed solely for educational purposes, and is still in early stages of development and may be unstable.

 ## Features
 ### Teamserver